Evictions of Residential Tenants in Texas

 Concurrent Cases

 An eviction suit in justice court “may run concurrently with another action in another court without issue—even if the two proceedings overlap and the other action adjudicates matters that could result in a different determination of possession. . . .
-That is because the justice court’s judgment is a determination only of the right to immediate possession and does not determine the ultimate rights of the parties to any other issue in controversy relating to the realty in question” (Westwood Motorcars, cited above).
+That is because the justice court’s judgment is a determination only of the right to immediate possession and does not determine the ultimate rights of the parties to any other issue in controversy relating to the realty in question.”
+Westwood Motorcars, cited above.

-NOTICES TO THE TENANT
+DEFAULT NOTICES TO TENANTS

-The forcible process begins with a proper notice to vacate.
-In the case of a tenant’s default on an existing lease—failure to pay rent, for example—then a written 3-day notice to vacate should be given after which the landlord may file an eviction (Prop.
+The forcible process begins with proper notice.
+In the case of a tenant’s default on an existing lease—failure to pay rent, for example—then a written 3-day notice to vacate should be given after which the landlord may file an eviction.
+Prop.
 Code Sec.
-24.005).
+24.005.
 Note, however, that the lease may provide for either a shorter or longer period.
+The 3-day notice requirement also applies in cases of tenants at will and tenants at sufferance.

 In the case of a month-to-month tenancy (for instance, after a longer lease has expired) with no tenant default, the landlord may give a month’s written notice stating only that the landlord desires possession.
-No more need be said and no allegation of default is necessary.
+No more need be said and no cause or allegation of default is necessary.
 If the tenant does not leave then an eviction can be filed.

-In a foreclosure situation, the new owner of a foreclosed property may demand that a tenant under existing an existing lease vacate the property after at least 30 days’ written notice (Prop.
+In a foreclosure situation, the new owner of a foreclosed property may demand that a tenant under existing an existing lease vacate the property after at least 30 days’ written notice.
+Prop.
 Code Sec.
-24.005(a)).
+24.005(a).

 Post-Foreclosure Eviction